ardakdemir/pyJNERDEP/README.md

 ## Setup

-To ease the work required to setup the required environment, we provide a docker file that contains all the setting for running the source code.
-The docker is available under : https://hub.docker.com/r/aakdemir/pytorch-cuda/tags with the version 0.1.
+To ease the work required to for doing the setup, we provide a docker file that contains all the setting for running the source code.
+The docker image is available under : https://hub.docker.com/r/aakdemir/pytorch-cuda/tags with the version 0.1.

 Start by cloning the source code (hier2 branch) to your machine (or by downloading and unzipping it).

 ### Using the docker image